CristinaRuth/cristina-ruth/src/pages/posts/5-ways-writing-documentation-helps-YOU.md

 ## 1. Improve Your Writing Skills

 Writing skills are applicable to **all** aspects of your life.
-You need writing skills to be able to efficiently communicate in writing the message you want others to get.
+You need writing skills to be able to efficiently communicate  the message you want to deliver.
 This applies in everything -- from your personal life to school to your career, *any* career.

 The more documentation you write, the more you hone and improve your writing skills.